dotzaki/dotfiles/README.md

 - `./home` is the source directory for chezmoi
 - You will need to enter your password throughout instead of at the beginning, as homebrew will complain if it is ran as root.
-- Tasks might fail if they are already installed and
+- Tasks might fail if they are already installed and are the latest version, there are checks but just read the fail message to see.

 ## Run